Houston Escort Defense Attorney

 In the state of Texas, engaging in or soliciting sexual conduct for a fee is illegal (Texas Penal Code 43.02).
 This charge can range in severity from a Class A misdemeanor to a felony of the second degree.
 The city of Houston also has its own municipal codes governing the conduct of “sexually oriented businesses.”
 If you were criminally charged for prostitution in connection to an escort service, strip club, or massage parlor, or you are facing a sexually oriented business violation, you are entitled to a defense and a fair trial.

 The Law Offices of Jed Silverman provides experienced sex crime defense representation to sexually oriented business owners, strippers, exotic dancers, escorts and massage therapists, as well as patrons of those establishments We work hard to protect your rights from overzealous police officers and prosecutors.
-For a free consultation with a Houston sex crime attorney, please call our offices today.

 Because “stings” are common in industries such as escort services, strip clubs, and even massage parlors, entrapment is a commonly used defense against prostitution, solicitation, and related charges.